-2. Shalaina Walker filed a Request that effectively identified a personal, justiciable interest affected by the application.
-Her Request stated that the proposed facility will be in proximity to her home, which according to the GIS map prepared by the ED's staff is only 0.89 miles from the proposed facility.
-This increases the likelihood that Ms. Walker will be affected in a way not common to the general public.
-Ms. Walker's Request raised relevant issues to a decision on the application, including whether the proposed facility and its discharge will adversely affect human health, specifically her daughter's health, who is asthmatic, and whether the proposed facility will cause nuisance odors and an increase in pests.
+6. Cynthia Werner filed a Request that effectively identified a personal, justiciable interest affected by the application.

+Ms. Werner's Request stated that the proposed facility is in proximity to her home, which according to the GIS map prepared by the ED's staff is only 1.44 linear miles from the proposed facility, which can possibly increase the likelihood that Ms. Werner will be affected in a way not common to the public.

-Ms. Walker's proximity, which was explained briefly and specifically, in plain language in her Request, and her concerns related to odors from the proposed facility negatively affecting her daughter who has asthma and a possible increase in the amount of pests from the proposed facility, are issues related to the interests of the requestor, demonstrating a reasonable relationship exists between the interests claimed and the activity regulated, which increases the likelihood Ms. Walker will be personally affected in a way not common to the general public.
+Ms. Werner's proximity, which was explained briefly and specifically, in plain language in her Request, and the relevant issues to a decision on the application that she raised, negative odors and impacts to human health, animal life, and wildlife from the proposed discharge and facility, are issues related to the interests of the requester, demonstrating a reasonable relationship exists between the interests claimed and the activity regulated, which also increases the likelihood that Ms. Werner may be affected in a way not common to the public.